solana-labs/solana/docs/src/terminology.md

 ## BPF loader

-The Solana program that owns and loads smart contract programs into validator memory.
+The Solana program that owns and loads (BPF) smart contract programs, allowing the program to interface with the runtime

 ## CBC block